fkrishna/ng-boilerplate/README.md

 An Angular boilerplate with Uikit front-end framework to start my projects faster

 # Lazy Loading
-The boilerplate is configure to use lazy-loading, which means the module isn’t loaded before the user actually accesses the route.
+The boilerplate is configured to use lazy-loading, which means the module isn’t loaded before the user actually accesses the route.

 # Folder Structure
 ```